andreas-zeller/papers-as-modules/README.md

 At least, there should be some core technique, some central algorithm that makes the main contribution of your work.
 Just as with your papers, where you select which parts you want to focus upon, you'd go and present the _code that matters._  The remaining code can be factored out to external tools – or imported from other papers.
 If your experiment runs on terabytes of data, and takes weeks to compute, consider focusing on a refined subset or intermediate results that you can use to illustrate your approach.

-Style-wise, notebooks do not offer the same sophistication as full-fledged text or code editors; but there is no reason this should not change.
+Style-wise, notebooks do not offer the same sophistication as full-fledged text or code editors; but there is no reason they could not evolve further.
 Where they excel, though, is in the integration of code and writing, and this is where the future of scientific software papers lies.

 Switching from the current paper culture to a culture of papers and software will need several changes in all the ways we write, assess, and reuse scientific contributions.
 But then, think of how the culture of reusing and extending existing software has led to a productivity explosion in software development.
 Isn't there a chance we may be seeing the same for software research?